Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Cut FEM Discretization and Ghost Penalty Stabilization

 The ghost penalty operator is applied to a vector $u$ by computing the contributions of the ghost penalty term on each face.
 The contribution of the face $F$ to the vector $w$ is given by

 The application of the ghost penalty operator is decomposed into a sequence of matrix-vector products, which are computed in three steps:

 The first step computes the contribution of the ghost penalty term on the face $F$ to the vector $u$.
-The second step applies the mass matrix $M^h$ in the direction orthogonal to the face, and the third step applies the mass matrix in the direction parallel to the face.
-A simple calculation shows that the overall cost per face of applying the 1D ghost penalty operator is $O((2k+1)^2 (k+1)^{d-1}) $ and the mass matrices are $O((2k+1)(k+1)^{d} )$, leading to a total cost of $O(k^{d+1})$ per face.
+The second and third steps apply the mass matrix $M^h$ in the directions parallel to the face.
+A simple calculation shows that the cost per face of applying the 1D ghost penalty operator is $(k+1)^{d-1}(2k+1)^2$ operations, and applying each of the two mass matrices costs $(k+1)^d(2k+1)$ operations, leading to a total cost of $(k+1)^{d-1}(2k+1)^2 + 2(k+1)^d(2k+1)$ operations, which is $O(k^{d+1})$.